jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 298 MSD must inquire into claim for benefit
 (1) MSD must inquire into every claim for a benefit made by or on behalf of an applicant for a benefit.
 (2) Subsection (1) is subject to—
+  (aaa) sections 183A to 183D (requirement to complete jobseeker profile):
   (a) section 299 (inquiry: exception during epidemic):
   (b) section 303 (grant: after death of applicant):
   (c) regulations made under section 432(1) and (3)﻿(e) (pre-benefit activities: consequences of non-compliance by applicant).